-WASHINGTON, D.C. — On Thursday, the U.S. Supreme Court upheld two different Arizona voting laws, with a majority of six conservative justices ruling in Brnovich v.
-DNC that “neither Arizona’s out-of-precinct rule nor its ballot-collection law violates” Section 2 of the Voting Rights Act (VRA).
+WASHINGTON, D.C. — On Thursday, July 1, the U.S. Supreme Court upheld two different Arizona voting laws, with a majority of six conservative justices ruling in Brnovich v.
+Democratic National Committee (DNC) that “neither Arizona’s out-of-precinct rule nor its ballot-collection law violates” Section 2 of the Voting Rights Act (VRA).
 The decision further weakens the VRA, a significant protection against racially discriminatory voting laws.

 In a scathing dissent joined by liberal Justices Sonia Sotomayor and Stephen Breyer, Justice Elena Kagan attacks the majority’s “cramped reading” of the VRA, writing that “the Court has (yet again) rewritten—in order to weaken—a statute that stands as a monument to America’s greatness, and protects against its basest impulses.”

 While this decision upholds laws that disproportionately impact Arizona’s Native American, Hispanic and African American citizens by unduly burdening their right to vote and limiting their access to the ballot box, the Supreme Court did not take the drastic step of striking down Section 2 of the VRA.